smiledgk/PokerFirma_Scraper/README.md

 Moreover, I created two lists of players, sorted by their number of cashes and their total winnings.

 SQL is not used in this project, only CSV data.

+Any data privacy concerns are alleviated, since the data is completely open-sourced.